 (Note: The DOL’s Employee Benefits Security Administration (EBSA) oversees ERISA matters, including the law’s fiduciary requirements that govern the termination of Orphan Plans.
-The agency provides information about Orphan Plans on the EBSA web site (see “Abandoned Plan Program”).
+The agency provides information about Orphan Plans on the EBSA web site.
+Click on “Guidance” then click on “Exemptions” then click on “Class Exemptions” then click on “Abandoned Individual Account Plans”.
 Questions regarding Title I of ERISA issues should be directed to the DOL.)

-For an Orphan Plan, an “Eligible Party” may apply for relief from the adverse consequences of plan disqualification by correcting failures through the Employee Plans Compliance Resolution System’s (EPCRS) Voluntary Correction Program (VCP) or Audit Closing Agreement Program (Audit CAP).
+For an Orphan Plan, an “Eligible Party” may apply for relief from the adverse consequences of plan disqualification by correcting failures through the Employee Plans Compliance Resolution System’s (EPCRS) Voluntary Correction Program (VCP).
+If the plan is under IRS audit, relief can be obtained via the Audit Closing Agreement Program (Audit CAP).

-Revenue Procedure 2006-27, which retirement plans may use to correct failures under EPCRS, includes two important definitions:
+Revenue Procedure 2016-51, which contains the rules for VCP and Audit CAP under EPCRS, includes two important definitions:

 (1) Orphan Plan.
 The term “Orphan Plan” means any qualified plan with respect to which an “Eligible Party” has determined that the plan sponsor: